makkus/freckles/docs/frecklet_evolution.md

 doc:
   short_help: creates the user 'markus' with the uid 1010
   help: |
-    This uses the 'ensure-user-exists' frecklet to create a single user, named 'markus'.
+    This uses the 'create-user' frecklet to create a single user, named 'markus'.

     The UID of this user will be '1010'.
 ```